 Says Dr. Shear: “Social workers comprise the psychotherapy work force of the country.
-CUSSW is the largest social work school in the country, training more than 700 Master’s students each year in more than 300 field placement agencies.
+CUSSW is the largest social work school in the country, training more than 700 Master’s students each year in more than 300 practicum placement agencies.
 We have a unique and very exciting opportunity to offer these students training in proven efficacious psychotherapy methods for mental health problems.”

 Dr. Shear graduated with honors from the University of Chicago and attended Tufts University Medical School.
 After completing residencies in Internal Medicine and Psychiatry, and a research fellowship in psychosomatic medicine, she joined the faculty in the Department of Psychiatry at Cornell University Medical College.
 During her tenure at Payne Whitney Clinic, she established the Department’s first clinical research program in Anxiety Disorders.
 In 1992, Dr. Shear moved to the University of Pittsburgh, where she served as Professor of Psychiatry until January, 2006.
 Her work focused on the development and implementation of funded research in anxiety disorders, depression, and grief, primarily in the area of psychotherapy studies.
 She has conducted studies and provided mentorship using a wide range of psychotherapy methods.
 Her research entails development and testing of treatment methods that can be used to improve mental health care in the community.